 Why we don’t need to wait to become rich to give back

-Over the years I’ve watched so many celebrities using their platforms to raise awareness to specific causes, and it’s always inspiring to me.
-Most of those times I’ve been in awe of the impact and initiatives that were promoted.
+Over the years I’ve watched many celebrities using their platforms to raise awareness to specific causes, and it’s always inspiring to me.
+Seeing someone like Emma Watson speak out about the position of girls and women for example, or Leonardo DiCaprio pushing for climate change awareness.
+There have been times when I’ve been truly amazed by how much of an impact the causes they’ve raised awareness for have had.

+I’ve come to realise over the years, that it’s not the size of your wallet or the size of your audience that matters.
 I think sometimes we forget that giving back can look a lot of different ways.
-It can be as simple as offering your time, supporting local businesses, volunteering at shelters, or helping a neighbor in need.
-The small actions add up.
-You don’t need millions of dollars to make someone’s day a little brighter or help create positive change.
-In fact, sometimes the most meaningful contributions come from those who give in ways that aren’t seen by the public eye, but still make a huge difference in their communities.
+It can be as simple as offering your time, supporting local businesses, connecting people in your network who don’t know each other yet, volunteering at shelters, or helping a neighbour in need.
+The small actions add up, and to make someone’s day a little brighter we actually don’t need much money.

 Charity offers relief, but empowerment creates change.